 On December 30, 2015, the Company entered into a \$12,000 credit facility pursuant to a Credit and Security Agreement (the "Agreement") and related financing documents with MidCap Financial Trust ("MidCap") and the lenders listed therein.
 Under the Agreement, the credit facility may be drawn down in two tranches, the first of which was drawn for \$10,500 on December 30, 2015.
-The proceeds of this first tranche were used to repay \$10,000 principal amount of short-term senior secured promissory notes (See Note 9, Senior Notes Payable), plus associated interest, loan fees and expenses.
+The proceeds of this first tranche were used to repay \$10,000 principal amount of short-term senior secured promissory notes, plus associated interest, loan fees and expenses.
 The second tranche was drawn for \$1,500 on January 29, 2016.
-The Company's obligations under the credit facility are secured by a first priority lien on all of the Company's assets.
-This credit facility includes both financial and non-financial covenants, including a minimum net revenue covenant, beginning in January 2016.
+On August 8, 2016, the minimum net revenue covenant was amended prospectively.
+The Company was in compliance with these covenants as of December 31, 2016.
+The payment term of the credit facility is 60 months, with first 18 months as interest only.
+The Interest rate on the credit facility is one month LIBOR plus 8.25%, subject to a LIBOR floor of 0.5%.
 The Company's existing debentures from its 2014 and 2015 financings were amended as a condition of this new term note facility, including subordination agreements and maturity extensions.
-As of December 31, 2015 the net balance of long-term debt is \$10,179.
+Additionally if the Company cannot maintain its listing on Nasdaq, it would be deemed a default under the 2015 debentures and a breach of our affirmative covenants and therefore an event of default under the financing documents with Midcap.
+Unamortized discount on the long term debt and deferred financing costs was \$534 and \$649 as of December 31, 2016 and 2015, respectively.
+As of December 31, 2016 the net balance of long-term debt is \$11,466.